gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 Open [src/bootcamp/hello-sim-object/HelloSimObject.py](../../gem5/src/bootcamp/hello-sim-object/HelloSimObject.py) in your editor of choice.

 In `HelloSimObject.py` we will define a new class that represents our `HelloSimObject`.
-We need to import the definition for `SimObject` from `m5.objects.SimObject`.
+We need to import the definition of `SimObject` from `m5.objects.SimObject`.
 Add the following line to `HelloSimObject.py` to import the definition for `SimObject`.

 ```python